Amos47/2400/README.md

 This book is all things BUSI 2400, it's fresh and, for the time being, it's also free.
 That's ZERO COST with a capital F!

 ![XKCD is life itself](http://imgs.xkcd.com/comics/cosmologist_on_a_tire_swing.png)

 This comic is from the brilliant XKCD site.
 Check it out [here](Source: http://xkcd.com/1352/).

 In the very beginning, at the murky start of time, there was nothing.
 Or perhaps even less than that.
 Maybe *negative* nothing?
-But of course negative nothing is something, so maybe not.
-Or maybe there was already everything, but not something?
+But then again maybe not, since of course negative nothing is something.
+Or maybe there was already everything, but not anything?
 In any event, at the instant of the *Big Bang* (with apologies to Sheldon *et al*), there was instantly something.
 It was the very first binary data.
 Nothing, then something.
 Zero then one.
-Off became on.
+Off then on.
 Dark begat light.
-Up was different from down.
-In became relative to out.
+Up and down became different.
+In meant something relative to out.
 You get the picture.

-And so it began.
-Data began to accumulate at that very instant.
+And so it was that data began to accumulate at that very instant.

 ***Welcome to the study of ICT!***